 Occasionally, the Department of Earth and Planetary Sciences has positions available for graduate students to be the primary instructor of record for a class.
-These positions are usually assigned by the Undergraduate Vice-Chair based on need and experience.
-Special permission is needed for an Al to teach an upper division course.
+These positions are usually assigned by the Undergraduate Vice-Chair.
+Special permission is needed for an AI to teach an upper division course.
 Associate Instructor compensation is included in the salary scales, with the percentage appointment based on the type of class.